This article may contain compensated links. See our full disclosure here

 ‘O stop, stop,’ cried the Mole in ecstasies: ‘This is too much!’
 ‘Do you really think so?’ enquired the Rat seriously.
 ‘It’s only what I always take on these little excursions

 Do picnics get you excited like our friend Mole from Wind in the Willows?
 I love them.
-There’s nothing quite like spreading out your blanket on the grass in the sunshine and unwrapping all the treats from your picnic basket.
+There’s nothing quite like spreading out your blanket on the grass in the sunshine and unwrapping all the treats from your picnic backpack or basket.

 Summer in London is all about lush green parks and picnics.
 And this year you can enjoy The Wind in The Willows musical to get you in the picnicking mood.